Maureen Kearney: Secretary of the Areva group committee

-Kearney became aware of it via a whistleblower and herself became a whistleblower with politicians, much to the anger of new CEO Luc Oursel.
-François Fillon was alerted in 2011.
-At first, Oursel denied the existence of such a contract.
-Before and after the 2012 presidential election, Kearney and the intersyndicale meet ministers and deputies.
-Several deputies, worried, told L'Expansion that they wanted a parliamentary commission of inquiry; the government asks to “temporize, the time to carry out verifications”.
+Then in 2012 a new and secret contract was signed with China for the transfer of nuclear technology.
+Kearney became aware of it via a whistleblower and she became a whistleblower.
+(The prime minister François Fillon was made aware of the secret deal in 2011).
+At first, when confronted with questions by the trade unions, the management of Areva denied the existence of such a contract.
+Before and after the 2012 presidential election, Kearney and other trade unionists met government ministers and parliamentary deputies.
+Several deputies stated publicly at the time that they wanted a parliamentary commission of inquiry; the government asked to “temporize, the time to carry out verifications”.

 Meanwhile, the press confirms and relays the alerts concerning the negotiations which persist with Chinese companies concerning an international collaboration for nuclear projects.
 On 27 September 2012, Le Nouvel Obs published excerpts from a draft bipartite agreement between EDF and its partner CGNPC.
 On 3 October 2022, Le Canard enchaîné published a note from the APE (State Holdings Agency), entitled “alert relating to a draft cooperation agreement between EDF and CGNPC”.